How to Use The Nice List Christmas Workbook

 Write down all of the people to whom you usually give gifts at the holidays.
 Just use the lined pages at the back or a scrap piece of paper for this list.

-2. Sort YOur List
+2. Sort Your List

 Open The Nice List to page 81 and begin sorting your list of names into three categories: